Arogyadham Ayurveda Treatment Center

 3. Then enjoy some nourishment.

 No Rush In Your Eating Time

 Chewing is the first step in the digestive process.
 As you chew, digestive enzymes are produced by your salivary glands that help in breaking down your food.
-Longer period of chewing also gives your stomach more time to signal to your brain that you’re full, preventing you from eating more than is necessary.
+The longer period of chewing also gives your stomach more time to signal to your brain that you’re full, preventing you from eating more than is necessary.
 So, chew your food until it’s as liquefied as possible before swallowing.

 Be Quiet While Eating

 We are not saying that you are noisy, don’t get us wrong.
 We know there’s nothing like eating a good meal while chatting it up with friends and family.
 But try eating in silence sometimes too.
-When you do, you appreciate your food more, and it’s easier to hear your body signal that you’re full, which helps prevent overeating and leaves you more satisfied after your meal.
+When you do, you appreciate your food more, and it’s easier to hear the body signal that you’re full, which helps prevent overeating and leaves you more satisfied after your meal.